Search

 • Less time: due to the much traffic required, A/B testing takes longer to execute than interleaving.
 The more time we run the test, the more interactions we collect.

-• Team-Draft Interleaving: based on the player’s selection done from captains in a team-match.
+• Team-Draft Interleaving: based on the player’s selection done by captains in a team match.
 As for the balanced interleaving, also here there is a specific case in which the method isn’t able to select the correct method as the winner.

 REFERENCES